tbourrely/json-viewer/README.md

 ### About

-A simple json viewer, running entierely in the browser, in a backend-free world :raised_hands:.
+A simple json viewer, running entirely in the browser, in a backend-free world :raised_hands:.

 ### Getting started